Monarchy: Other monarchies

 Eswatini is unique among these monarchies, often being considered a diarchy: the King, or Ngwenyama, rules alongside his mother, the Ndlovukati, as dual heads of state.
 This was originally intended to provide a check on political power.
 The Ngwenyama, however, is considered the administrative head of state, while the Ndlovukati is considered the spiritual and national head of state, a position which more or less has become symbolic in recent years.

 The Pope is the absolute monarch of the Vatican City State (a separate entity from the Holy See) by virtue of his position as head of the Roman Catholic Church and Bishop of Rome; he is an elected rather than a hereditary ruler, and does not have to be a citizen of the territory prior to his election by the cardinals.

 In Samoa, the position of head of state is described in Part III of the 1960 Samoan constitution.
 At the time the constitution was adopted, it was anticipated that future heads of state would be chosen from among the four Tama a 'Aiga "royal" paramount chiefs.
-However, this is not required by the constitution, and, for this reason, Samoa can be considered a republic rather than a constitutional monarchy.
+However, this is not required by the constitution, and, for this reason, Samoa can be considered a parliamentary republic rather than a constitutional monarchy.
 However, each member of the Samoan parliament, except for the two seats reserved for non-Samoans, must be a matai, a member of the hereditary political system known as the Faʻamatai.

 The ruling Kim family in North Korea (Kim Il Sung, Kim Jong Il and Kim Jong Un) has been described as a de facto absolute monarchy or a "hereditary dictatorship".
 In 2013, Clause 2 of Article 10 of the new edited Ten Fundamental Principles of the Korean Workers' Party states that the party and revolution must be carried "eternally" by the "Baekdu (Kim's) bloodline".
 This though does not mean it is a de jure absolute monarchy, as the country's official name is the Democratic People's Republic of Korea.
 The al-Assad family, which ruled Syria from 1971 to 2024, was similarly categorised as such.